tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Stu_Env_Variables.md

 Working with environment variables can be a little tricky, especially if they are not declared and exported correctly.
 Make sure both TAs and yourself are circulating during this activity to help resolve any technical/environmental issues students may face.

+If students finish early, use the extra time to review the final two guided review questions from the next activity.

 **Files:**

 * [env_variables.ipynb](Activities/07-Stu_Env_Variables/Unsolved/env_variables.ipynb)